kadotcom/InteractiveButtons/README.md

-# InteractiveButtons
+# Exiled.Template
-An EXILED plugin that adds interactive buttons by using items.
+An Exiled template which allows you to make plugins with installed structure